-High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marion Catholic
+High School Senior’s Prom Date Denied Access to Dance Due to Guest Policy at Marian Catholic

 A recent request for a seventh grade student to accompany a senior to Marian’s prom has been denied, due to the fact that the guest does not meet the minimum grade requirement.
 While the seventh grade guest was denied, the senior has always been and is still invited to participate in his senior prom.
 Marian Catholic continues to develop high school students spiritually, morally, academically, and socially.
 Thank you for understanding our decision.

-Tyler’s mom says she contacted the Diocese of Allentown which said it was standing by this policy.
+Tyler's mom says she contacted the Diocese of Allentown, which said it was standing by this policy.

 However, since the notice of guest restrictions was sent out so close to the date of the prom, it would allow the principal to have the final say on the issue.